Counties of Hungary (1000–1920)

-A county (Hungarian: vármegye or megye; the earlier refers to the counties of the Kingdom of Hungary) is the name of a type of administrative unit in Hungary.
+A county (vármegye ("castle-county" or "castellar-county") or megye; the earlier refers to the counties of the Kingdom of Hungary) is the name of a type of administrative unit in Hungary.

 This article deals with counties in the former Kingdom of Hungary from the 10th century until the Treaty of Trianon of 1920.
 For lists of individual counties, see: Administrative divisions of the Kingdom of Hungary.
 For counties of Hungary since 1950, see: Counties of Hungary.